luluvalakdawala/modeling_eq_damage/.ipynb_checkpoints/README-checkpoint.md

 ##### Preprocessing Steps were performed as follows:

 - Train - Test split the data setting test size to 20%
-    - this gives us a train size of 609674 datapoints and a test size of 152419 datapoints
+    - this gives a train size of 609674 datapoints and a test size of 152419 datapoints
 - Train - Validation split the training data next with validation size set to 25%
-    - this gives us a train size of 457255 datapoints and a validation size of 152419 datapoints
+    - this gives a train size of 457255 datapoints and a validation size of 152419 datapoints
-- Resample the training data using stratified sampling technique from *imblearn.under_sampling* *RandomUnderSampler* which will help in balancing the class imbalance in our training data.
-(We do this instead of using SMOTE because we have enough datapoints to work with)
+- Resample the training data using stratified sampling technique from *imblearn.under_sampling* *RandomUnderSampler* which will help in balancing the class imbalance in training data. (this is done instead of using SMOTE since there are enough datapoints to work with)
-    - this gives us 245571 datapoints in our final training data
+    - this gives 245571 datapoints in the final training data
 - One Hot Encode all the categorical features in the training data and use the derived encoders of each feature to transform the respective categorical features in the validation and test sets
 - Standardize the numeric features of the datasets using *StandardScaler* object from *sklearn.preprocessing*

 #### Modeling
-We first establish our Metric for Model Evaluation
+The Metric for Model Evaluation is established first

 #### Metric - Recall Score

 ##### $\text{Recall Score for Class 3} = \dfrac{\text{True Positives for Class 3}}{\text{True Positives for Class 3  +  All False Negatives for Class 3}}$

 Modeling iterations were carried out for Logistic Regression, Random Forest Classifier, and Gradient Boosting Classifier Xgboost
 ### Modeling Steps: